 The Nonagon shape will be introduced to your student around the fifth grade, if it is introduced at all!
 The only purpose of its introduction will be for your child to be able to identify it, and for no other reason.
 I, however think all kids, should also be taught the connections between the different regular polygons also.

-The steps detailed bellow take you from basic identification of the nonagon all the way through to its construction, and more!
-These steps also include 'pit stops' to complete fun geometry projects and coloring sheets.
+The steps detailed bellow take you from basic identification all the way through to construction of the Nonagon shape, and more!

 These are nice 'breathers' on the learning curve, but they are excellent ways of reinforcing the new knowledge in ways that your kid can get a real life, hands on approach to understanding the basic geometry concepts included.